| | |

 coordination, synchronization, and joint processing of multimedia

+and multi-modality signals.
 A key activity of the TC is organizing the annual

 MMSP Workshop.
 The eleventh edition of this workshop will be held in